M-watermelon/M-watermelon/README.md

  - Participant in Cyberstart 2022-2023
  - Winner of the NCSF Scholarship  Viewable [here](https://www.nationalcyberscholarship.org/winners-2023)
  - Currently leading my school's CTF team
+ - Completed SANS Foundations course, provided by the NCSF scholarship

    ...To be continued...